bidule21/MetaShot/README.md

 ---

 ### Ad Server
-* This component is a third party server that will retrieve and display ads.
+* This component is a third-party server that will retrieve and display ads.

 ---

 ### Weather Server
-* This component is a third party server that retrieves weather data for a given location.
+* This component is a third-party server that retrieves weather data for a given location.
   - The given location can be manually input or transmitted via GPS location.
 * This component records data to shooting records and provides live weather conditions for recommended scope adjustments.